SoftwareBrothers/better-docs/README.md

 </script>
 ```

-Here props will be taken from `props` property.
+In this case, props will be taken from `props` property.

 ### Preview